-(2) If the court schedules a hearing, it shall enter an order scheduling a remote hearing in accordance with Rule 45, within 30 days, unless the applicant requests an in-person hearing or will already be present at the courthouse on the date of the hearing.
-The order must state: (a) the specific eligibility questions that necessitate the hearing; (b) what documents, if any, must be submitted in support of the Application at or before the hearing, and how to submit them; and (c) the remote hearing meeting ID and password or the courtroom location if in-person.
+(2) If the court determines there is a factual issue or incomplete information regarding the applicant's eligibility for a waiver, the court shall enter an order scheduling a remote hearing in accordance with Rule 45, within 30 days, unless the applicant requests an in-person hearing or will already be present at the courthouse on the date of the hearing.
+The order must state: (a) the specific questions of fact that necessitate the hearing; and (b) what documents, if any, must be submitted in support of the Application at or before the hearing, and how to submit them.

 (3) An order deciding an Application, with or without a hearing, or scheduling a hearing, shall use the "Order for Waiver of Criminal Court Assessments" form approved by the Illinois Supreme Court and the Supreme Court Commission on Access to Justice.
 The court's ruling on an Application for Waiver of Assessments shall be made according to standards set forth in 725 ILCS 5/124A-20.
-As provided in the form Order, if the Application is denied, the court shall enter an order to that effect specifying the reasons for the denial.
+As provided in the form Order, if If-the Application is denied, the court shall enter an order to that effect specifying the reasons for the denial.
 If the court determines that the conditions for a full assessment waiver are satisfied under 725 ILCS 5/124A-20(b)(1), it shall enter an order waiving the payment of assessments.
 If the court determines that the conditions for a partial assessment waiver under 725 ILCS 5/124A-20(b)(2) are satisfied, it shall enter an order for payment of a specified percentage of the assessments.
 If an Application is denied or an Application for a partial assessment waiver is granted, the court may allow the applicant to defer payment of the assessments, make installment payments, or make payment upon reasonable terms and conditions stated in the order.